top of page

 I am an integrative therapist.
 This means that I use elements of different psychological ideas to inform the most appropriate way of working with you and your particular needs.

-Primarily, I integrate person-centred, psychodynamic and gestalt counselling approaches.
+My practice is trauma-informed and integrative, primarily drawing on person-centred, psychodynamic and gestalt counselling approaches.

 What I Can Help With